dbcli/mssql-cli/README.rst

 ===============

-We’re excited to introduce mssql-cli, a new and interactive command line tool for SQL Server.
-This CLI tool works cross-platform and is also open source.
+We’re excited to introduce mssql-cli, a new and interactive command line query tool for SQL Server.
+This open source tool works cross-platform and proud to be a part of the dbcli community (https://github.com/dbcli).

 .. image:: screenshots/mssql-cli-autocomplete.gif
+    :align: center

 Features